watermint/toolbox/docs/commands/dropbox-file-request-delete-closed.md

 Delete all closed file requests on this account.
 (Irreversible operation)

+Deletes file requests that have been closed and are no longer accepting uploads.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: